-'''

-lakad ("walk")

-("Walk!") ("will walk")

-("Come here!") ("will come here")
+lakad ("walk") ("Walk!") ("will walk") lapit ("come here") ("Come here!") ("will come here")

-lapit ("come here")

-'''

 In the second column, with an infix, you'll have lumakad and lumapit, while in the third column, with reduplication, you'll have lalakad and lalapit.

 As we have been exploring all these different morphological processes, we have moved from the basic structure of words to a consideration of some topics traditionally associated with grammar.
 We will focus more fully on issues relating to grammar in the next chapter.